-Using the background-subtracted modified WaveDeform dataset, the Exp1 component was determined by fitting the distribution from 0.1 PE to 3.5 PE.
+We now present the results of the fits then subsequently describe the correlations of the fit parameters with hardware differences, and time variations in the next section.
+Using the background-subtracted modified WaveDeform dataset, the $Exp_1$ component was determined by fitting the distribution from 0.1 PE to 3.5 PE.
 The result of the fit yielded $E_1 = 6.9 \pm 1.5$ and $w_1 = 0.032 \pm 0.002$ PE.
 The shape of Exp1 is then used to describe the low-PE charge region for all subsequent fits.

 Figure 4.
-The measured average residual of the SPE charge templates fit.
+The measured residual, averaged over all DOMs, of the SPE charge templates fit